 A plex-node may contain at least one instruction processor.
 As used herein, an instruction processor includes but is not limited to instruction set processors, inference engines and analog processors.
 An instruction set processor refers to instruction processors changing state directly based upon an instruction, and which change an internal state by executing the instruction.
 The instruction may include, but is not limited to, direct or native instructions and interpreted instructions.
 An inference engine changes state when presented an instruction, which may include an assertion, an assumption, or an inference rule.
-Inference engines include, but are not limited to, Horn clause engines such as Prolog requires, constraint based systems and neural network engines.
+Inference engines include, but are not limited to.
+Horn clause engines such as Prolog requires, constraint based systems and neural network engines.
 As referred to herein, analog processors include, but are not limited to, optical signal processors, CCD's, and resonant cavity devices responding to data and/or controls asserted in the analog domain.

-Communication includes, but is not limited to, commu-Consider the plex-node pencil in the first orthogonal 35 nication using a digital communications protocol.
+Communication includes, but is not limited to, communication using a digital communications protocol.
 Communication also includes a messaging protocol using the digital communications protocol.
 Communications also includes a messaging protocol supporting TCP-IP, supporting the Internet, and/or supporting the World Wide Web.